sabertazimi/awesome-notes/programming/web/reactjs/reactjsBasicNotes.md

 #### Ref Values

 - Mutable Value:
-  useRef() is useful for for keeping any mutable value around.
+  `useRef()` is useful for for keeping any mutable value around.
-- Lifecycle Value:
+- Lifecycle Persisted Value:
-  `useRef()` creates a plain JavaScript object, will give you the **same ref object** on every render.
+  `useRef()` creates a plain JavaScript object, is persisted (stays the same) between component re-renderings.
+- Silent Value:
+  update a ref only trigger shallow re-rendering.
 - Latest Value:
-  `useRef` read rendered props/state from **the future**.
+  `useRef()` read rendered props/state from **the future**.
   Generally should avoid reading or setting refs during rendering because they’re **mutable**.
   However, if want to get the **latest** value of a particular prop or state, it's good to read/set `ref.current`.